 Riverside Hockey provides regular opportunities for all coaches who coach Junior Hockey to participate in training courses which obtain national coaching grade certificates.
 This requirement is in addition to ongoing practical sessions with the coaching supervisory staff within the club.

-The working group of parents is responsible for making the strategic decisions to ensure that the Riverside HC Junior Section and the Hockey @ Riverside programme is properly governed and that hockey within the junior ranks continues to thrive at Riverside.
+The working group of parents is responsible for making the strategic decisions to ensure that the Riverside HC Junior Section and the Riverside REACH programme is properly governed and that hockey within the junior ranks continues to thrive at Riverside.

 This working group has representation on the main Riverside Hockey Club committee and strives to develop junior hockey within the guidelines of the club’s overall strategic vision.

-The Working Group is always looking for assistance and anyone who is interested in assisting should please let one of the members of the Working Group know.
+The Working Group is always looking for assistance and anyone who is interested in assisting should please email email@example.com or let one of the members of the Working Group know.

-In 2014 Spur became a major sponsor of the Riverside Hockey programme including the annual Spur Riverside Festival, which is hosted by Riverside and one of the country’s biggest mini hockey festivals hosting almost 1000 participants.
+In 2014, Spur became a major sponsor of the Riverside Hockey programme, including the annual Spur Riverside Mini Hockey Festival, which is hosted by Riverside Sports and is one of the country’s biggest mini hockey festivals, with almost 1000 participants.

-There are other opportunities to sponsor different aspects of the programme and the club and if you are interested in further details, please mail firstname.lastname@example.org
+There are other opportunities to sponsor different aspects of the programme and the club and if you are interested in further details, please email firstname.lastname@example.org

-The structure of the season will be broken into Friday evening (Mini) and Monday evening (Youth) coaching sessions.
-Festivals, will include matches against other clubs.
-Dates and times of all training sessions and competitions will be advised.
+The structure of the season will be broken into Friday evening (Mini) and Monday evening (REACH) coaching sessions.
+Dates and times of all training sessions and festivals will be advised.